April 16, 2020

 The Juilliard School Drama Division is a four-year program that provides rigorous training for actors and playwrights.
 The Frick has partnered with Juilliard since 2010, welcoming groups of students into the galleries.
 In their visits, students develop critical interpretive faculties, which they then apply to their work of script analysis, criticism, and historical study.
 Education has also partnered with Juilliard Drama alumni on theatrical productions for its Salon Evenings series.

-Mannes School of Music is a music conservatory at the New School dedicated to developing citizen artists who engage their communities and the world through music.
+Mannes School of Music at The New School is a music conservatory at The New School dedicated to developing citizen artists who engage their communities and the world through music.
 Since 2017, the Frick has partnered with Mannes, featuring current students and Mannes alumni onstage and throughout the galleries at First Fridays.

 Sanctuary for Families is a comprehensive service provider and advocate for survivors of domestic violence, sex trafficking, and related forms of gender violence.
 The Frick welcomes clients from Sanctuary’s Economic Empowerment career readiness program each year.
 Participants look closely at works of art in the permanent collection and participate in discussions about the arts sector.

-Studio in a School: Arts Intern provides opportunities for college undergraduates in New York City to learn about nonprofit arts professions through paid internships in museums and cultural institutions.
+Studio Institute: Arts Intern provides opportunities for college undergraduates in New York City to learn about nonprofit arts professions through paid internships in museums and cultural institutions.
 The program seeks candidates with demonstrated financial need and encourages applicants from diverse cultural backgrounds.
-Education has partnered with Studio in a School: Arts Intern since 2012, offering a paid internship every summer.
+Education has partnered with Studio Institute: Arts Intern since 2009, offering a paid internship every summer.